Becoming a Competitive Applicant: Post-Baccalaureate Programs

-If you feel that in most respects you are competitive for medical, PA or PT school, but are being held back by a lack of preparation or poor performance in the sciences, one possible route to take is to complete a post-baccalaureate program.
-About 15% of the students entering medical school have completed a post-bac program.
-That alone is good reason to consider such a program.
+If you feel that in many respects you are competitive for medical, PA or PT school, but are being held back by a lack of preparation or poor performance in the sciences, one possible route to take is to complete a post-baccalaureate program.
+About 15% of the students entering medical school have completed a postbac program.
 There are over 100 such programs in the US, some at very prestigious institutions.

-If you are considering a post-bac program, consider one that is linked to one or more medical schools, guaranteeing admission to the medical school based on achieving a specific level of performance in the program.
-There are also programs that give preference to under-represented minority students.
+If you are considering a postbac program as a precursor to application to medical school, consider one that is linked to one or more medical schools, guaranteeing an interview based on achieving a specific level of performance in the program.
 The most important consideration in choosing a program is the school’s acceptance rate of its students to medical school.

-The disadvantage of a post-bac program of course is that tuition is comparable to that of a private college.
-But if you need to correct deficiencies in preparation or performance, this is an efficient way to do it.
-And folded into the cost of a medical education, it is worth the investment.
+The disadvantage of a postbac program is that tuition is comparable to that of college, but if you need to correct deficiencies in preparation or performance, this is an efficient way to do it.
+And folded into the cost of a professional education, it is worth the investment.

-The AAMC post-bac page can be found here: https://students-residents.aamc.org/postbacc/, and a list of post-bac programs can be found at: https://apps.aamc.org/postbac/#/index.
-Please see your health professions advisor for more information on post-bac programs.
+A list of postbac programs can be found at https://apps.aamc.org/postbac/#/index and https://students-residents.aamc.org/postbacc/.
+Please see your health professions advisor for more information on postbac programs.

-- 12 month option: Biomedical Science for Pre-Health Professions Master of Science (MS) – most of these students go on to successfully enter medical school
+- Biomedical Science for Pre-Health Professions Master of Science (MS) – this program offers 12, 18, or 24 month curricula, depending on student’s choice; most of these students go on to successfully enter medical school

 - Addiction Research and Clinical Health Master of Science (MS) – this program prepares graduate to become Licensed Clinical Addiction Specialist in 12 or 18 month curricula; graduates are more competitive for clinical psychology PhD programs or MD programs